Introduction: Designing in Tinkercad for a Laser Cutter

 It will probably open in your web browser.

-The .SVG of your cube should look like the first picture above.
+The .SVG of your cube should look like this:

 If your file is blank, then your shape might not have been on the Workplane.